Course syllabus

 - Don’t ignore the reading.
 I recommend skimming the text before class for a primer on the relevant topic(s) and then reading in full depth after class.

-- If you’re struggling with the class, come talk to me sooner rather than later.
+- If you’re struggling with the class, talk to me sooner rather than later.
 Asking for help isn’t always easy, but the sooner you do, the more options we’ll have.

 Policies